DelphiWorlds/Kastri/Demos/AndroidStartAtBoot/ReadMe.md

 ## Supported Delphi versions

-Delphi 12, Delphi 11.x.
+Delphi 12, Delphi 11.x, Delphi 12.
 It _should_ also work in Delphi 10.4.2, and perhaps earlier.

 ## Project Configuration